xianyi555/mongoose/README.md

     mongod
   ```

-    **Note:** If you already have an instance of MongoDB running, you'll get an error at this step.
+> Note: If you already have an instance of MongoDB running, you'll get an error at this step.
 If that's the case, you can move on to the next step, since MongoDB is already running!

-Running your MongoDB service is no different from running your Express Server!
+Running your MongoDB service is a lot like running your Express Server!

 ## Todo App Integration